 The effects of Erb’s Palsy

 Often, children with Erb’s Palsy will undergo surgery and physical therapy to treat the condition.
 Luckily in most cases, Erb’s Palsy can be treated and is often not permanent.
-Though it is rare, some infants with severe cases of Erb’s Palsy may be subject to lifelong issues with the nerve damaged arm.
-Of course, surgery and years of physical therapy can be incredibly expensive.
+Though it is rare, some infants with severe cases of Erb’s Palsy may be subject to lifelong issues with the nerve-damaged arm.
+Of course, surgery and years of physical therapy can be incredibly expensive and may impose financial strain on families affected by this preventable condition.

-If your child has been the victim of a physician’s negligence that resulted in Erb’s Palsy, you may be entitled to bring a lawsuit, holding the party accountable and recovering damages for the effects on your family.
-The skilled attorneys at Friedman Schuman have over 30 years of experience defending clients who have been impacted by medical malpractice.
+If your child has been the victim of a physician’s negligence that resulted in Erb’s Palsy, you may be entitled to bring a lawsuit and to recover damages for the effects on your family.
+The skilled attorneys at Friedman Schuman have over 40 years of experience defending clients who have been impacted by medical malpractice.
 Our firm understands the devastation that can come with a birth injury.
 We are here to help.
-Contact Friedman Schuman today to schedule a consultation.
+Contact Friedman Schuman today to schedule a free consultation.